Your Roon database contains your edits, playlists, favorites, play history, login information, and settings.

 Network audio devices (such as RoonReady devices, RoonBridge, Squeezebox, HQPlayer, etc) will work without any further changes after restoring.

-If you previously had an audio device directly connected to the machine running your server, you can connect that device to your new server and configure it as normal.
+If you previously had an audio device directly connected to the machine running your Roon Server, you can connect that device to your new Roon Server and configure it as normal.

-If you'd prefer to keep the audio device connected to the machine that was previously running your server, you can also install
+If you'd prefer to keep the audio device connected to the machine that was previously running your Roon Server, you can also install

 Previous Roon Server

+Once your new Roon Server machine is up and running, you can continue running Roon as a remote on the machine that previously ran your Roon Server.
 It is important that you "clean up" the machine that was previously running your database.
-You do not want the same database running on two machines
+You do not want the same database running on two machines.

-.
-We recommend renaming or deleting the Roon database folder on the machine that previously ran your server.
+We recommend renaming or deleting the Roon database folder on the machine that previously ran your Roon Server.
 You can find the